jyruzicka/of-store/README.md

 `of-store` will record completed projects and tasks in OmniFocus.
 Of note, it will **exclude** any projects or tasks in a folder named "Recurring Tasks" or "Template".
 These are set by `+[JRFolder forbiddenNames]`, and you can change these to suit you.

 Once of-store has run it will attempt to log its activity.
-I do this using a custom application, and the code is contained withing `JRLog`.
+I do this using a custom application, and the code is contained within `JRLog`.
 You may want to change this to suit your needs.